GKN Automotive

 GKN Automotive is a multinational manufacturer of driveline components, all-wheel drive systems and plug-in hybrid systems for the automotive industry.

-It employs around 27,500 people across 51 manufacturing facilities and 6 technology centres in 20 countries.
-In 2018, GKN Automotive’s parent company, GKN Ltd, was acquired by Melrose and its automotive business was renamed GKN Automotive.
+It employs around 25,000 people across 47 manufacturing facilities and 6 technology centres in 19 countries.

+In 2018, Melrose Industries acquired GKN Ltd and renamed it GKN Automotive.
 This encompasses both the Driveline and ePowertrain divisions.

-GKN Automotive became the world's largest producer of constant-velocity joints (CVJs), which it began manufacturing in the 1960s for early front-wheel drive cars like the original Mini.
+GKN Automotive became the world's largest producer of constant-velocity joints (CVJs), which it began manufacturing in the 1960s for early front-wheel drive cars.
 Its other products include sideshafts, propshafts, modular eDrive systems, multi-mode hybrid transmissions for plug-in hybrid electric vehicles, torque vectoring systems for electric drivelines and a range of all-wheel drive and four-wheel drive systems.

 History

-GKN (Guest, Keen & Nettlefolds)'s origins date back to 1759 and the founding of the Dowlais Ironworks by the industrialists Thomas Lewis and Isaac Wilkinson.
-It has changed shape and direction many times along with the engineering industry.
-The company took part in the railway boom in the early 1800s with its production of iron, then steel in the 1860s and, after the First World War, the automotive industry.
+GKN, originally known as Guest, Keen & Nettlefolds, first began in 1759 with the establishment of Dowlais Ironworks by Thomas Lewis and Isaac Wilkinson.
+In the early 19th century, the company was actively involved in the railway boom through its production of iron.
+This was followed by a shift to steel production in the 1860s.
+After World War I, GKN diversified into the automotive industry.